rothsandro/eleventy-notes/Features/Sidebar.md

 ## Favorites

-If you add a note as [[Features/Favorites|Favorite]], a new section _Favorites_ will automatically appear in the sidebar, showing all your favorites.
+If you add a note to your [[Favorites]], a new section _Favorites_ will automatically appear in the sidebar, showing all your favorites.

 ## Notes